izcm/dmrkt-contracts/README.md

 A minimal marketplace paired with scripts simulating marketplace activity.

 These contracts support the `d | mrkt` interactive demo — its centerpiece being is the simulation pipeline found at [`devtools`](./devtools/README.md).
+Devtools has its own README.

+This doc covers the Solidity orderbook contract, its associated test suite, and EIP-712 definitions.

 > [!WARNING]
 > Not production ready.